anusha-murali/anusha-murali.github.io/randomized_algos.md

 Bob decrypts the encrypted message using his private key, $(d, n) = (187, 319)$ and obtains $m = 254^{187} \pmod{319} = 100$.

-### Finding Multiplicative Modulo Inverse of a Number
+### 2.1.
+Finding Multiplicative Modulo Inverse of a Number

+The decryption key in the RSA algorithm uses the multiplicative inverse  of $e$ with respect to $\phi(n) = (p-1)(q-1)$.
+Therefore, it is imporant to learn how to compute a multiplicative inverse, which can be easily computed using the Extended Euclidean Algorithm.
+We show the process with an example.

+**Example 1** Find the multiplicative inverse of 7 with respect to 31.

+We are asked to find $y$ where $31x + 7y = 1$.
+We run the Extended Euclidean Algorithm as shown in the table below:

 [Table of Contents](./index.md)